sensorimotor-superlab/sensorimotor-superlab.github.io/about.md

 The Superlab combines the labs of [Paul Gribble](https://www.gribblelab.org), [Andrew Pruszynski](http://www.pruszynskilab.com) and [Jörn Diedrichsen](http://www.diedrichsenlab.org).

-Every week we publish a reading list---papers from the recent literature that have caught our eye.
+Every Friday we publish a weekly reading list---papers from the literature that have caught our eye over the past week.
+They may be brand new publications or they may be oldies-but-goodies.
+They may be published in journals, they may be preprints on arXiv or bioRXiv.
+They may even be blog posts or github code repositories.

 Enjoy!